Types of Interviews

 Employers utilize this style of questioning to test a candidate's analytical ability and communication skills.
 In a problem solving or case interview, you will be presented with a real or simulated problem to consider and solve.
 You are not necessarily expected to arrive at the "correct answer."
 What the interviewer is most concerned with is your thought process, so be sure to "think out loud" when responding to this type of question.
 An effective answer is one which demonstrates your ability to break a problem down into manageable pieces and to think clearly under pressure.

 Employers often like to gather the opinions of several members of their staff prior to deciding which candidate to hire.
-To save time, panel interviews are often used, where one candidate may be interviewed by a few people at once.
+To accomplish this, panel interviews are often used where one candidate may be interviewed by a few people at once.
 In a panel interview, take note of each interviewer’s name, and refer to them by their names.
 When giving your answers, focus on the person who asked you the question, but make eye contact with the other members in the group from time to time.
+Panel interviews can vary in style and tone, but generally they will be more formal and include behavioral based questions.

 While some information can be elicited once you have been hired, government legislation exists which discourages employers from asking certain questions during the interview process.
 Technically, employers can ask any questions they want to, they just cannot use certain information in making hiring decisions.
 In order to avoid potential problems, employers typically avoid certain topics.
 Some of these discouraged areas of inquiry include: